AndreasG11/MAE224/Wind-Turbine-Design-and-Final-Report-Guidelines.md

 # Rules & Guidelines

 -	Wind tunnel cross section: 2ft by 3ft
--	Wind tunnel velocity: 15 m/s (you may test up to 25 m/s but the final competition will be at 15 m/s).
+-	Wind tunnel velocity: 20 m/s
 -	6 mm diameter on motor shaft (must use given start files for hub)
 -	Maximum blade diameter is 15 cm from center to edge).
 -	Limit on print time: < 8 hr